 This course focuses on policies and regulations specific to early childhood care and educational settings.
-The course covers effective guidance of young children, age 2 1/2 through age 8, as individuals and within group settings; government regulations for early childhood programs and personnel; and preparation of a professional portfolio focused on pedagogical and ethical standards for certification of early childhood professionals.
+The course covers effective guidance of young children, birth, infants and toddlers, through age 8, as individuals and within group settings; government regulations for early childhood programs and personnel; as well as ethical standards for certification of early childhood professionals.
 To be taken the semester immediately preceding the professional student teaching semester.
-Prerequisites: ECE 265, 266, 365, MBST and senior status.
-(Offered fall and spring.)
+Prerequisites: ECE 265, 266, 365, admission to SOE and senior status.
+(Offered spring.)